The Art of Visual Listening 4: Seeing, Perception, and Creativity

 We all look.
 We have to look to keep from falling over obstacles in our paths, to recognize our friends, to find our way home.
 In other words, looking is using our eyes to make it through the day.
 Seeing, though, is a whole other matter.

 Seeing is when you recognize your friend and also notice he shaved his mustache.
 It’s finding your way home while observing the light at that moment makes the tree trunks look pink instead of brown.
 Both seeing and looking require our brains to process information, but seeing is a conscious, analytical act while looking is a mostly unconscious, automatic process.
-For me, seeing is the same thing as visual listening—attuning our sight to a broader range of visual frequencies.
+For me, s

 Before we can begin to appreciate and understand art and artists, we must first learn to see, to consciously interact with the visual process as artists do.
 Once we begin seeing, our standard visual prejudices (likes and dislikes) have a chance to change and our visual perception can expand.